nachoad/javascript/README.md

-# javascript
+# Javascript projects
-Some tests using javascript language
+Some tests using javascript language.
+Feel free to copy/reuse code.
+:)